George Escol Sellers: Career and inventions

 Sellers returned to the United States in 1833 and started working at his father and grandfather's firm, Nathan & David Sellers; Charles was employed there as well.
 The company made machinery for producing wire and paper and was the first in the country to use forged frames to build locomotives.
 They also worked for the United States Mint.
 When Nathan Sellers died in 1830, the business was reorganized and Coleman Sellers and his two sons then ran the business.
 As a consequence of the Depression of 1837, the company became insolvent and closed.
 His work at the firm inspired many of his engineering writings.

 After Sellers closed his business in the east he moved with his brother Charles to Cincinnati, Ohio, and they established a factory for making lead pipe.
 Sellers invented machinery that utilized hot fluid lead for continuous production of lead pipe — he received a patent for his design, number US1908A on December 17, 1840.
 Their business was eventually sold and merged into a company which was a major producer of lead pipe in the country.
 Sellers partnered with Josiah Lawrence, a Cincinnati businessman, and organized a wire manufacturing company called Globe Rolling Mills.
 He incorporated machinery that he designed in their production process and it proved to be more efficient in producing lead pipe and wire.

+Sellers' patent of 1847.
+The upper cylinders drove the horizontal wheels.